EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Change the **Load pretrained weights** parameter to Sentinel_2_TOA_Resnet18 to load the pretrained weights for Sentinel-2 TOA imagery stemming from Wang et al 2023 (https://arxiv.org/abs/2211.07044).
 * We will use the default for the following parameter and leave them checked (**freeze backbone**, **data augumentation**, **early stopping** and **balanced Training using class weights**)

-* As **Batch size** we use 16 and for **Epochs** 50, if you have sufficient computation and downloaded the tutorial_large data. ( If you have less computational resources or use the small dataset folder use batch size of 4 or 8 and only train for 5-10 epochs).
+* As **Batch size** we use 16 and for **Epochs** 50, if you have sufficient computation and downloaded the tutorial_large data. ( If you have less computational resources or use the small dataset folder use batch size of 4 and only train for 5-10 epochs).
 * As **Learning rate** we will use 0.003.
 * As **type of device** use GPU if available and installed for the enmapbox python environment.
 Otherwise use CPU, and reduce the epoch numbers ( e.g. 5-10)